HeCodes2Much/HeCodes2Much/_posts/2022-02-16-launch-of-shellfetch.md

         A modular, hackable, fetch script written in Bash

         This program may be freely redistributed
-        under the terms of The GPL-TRC License.
+        under the terms of The MIT License.

         The-Repo-Club <wayne6324@gmail.com>
 ```